19 / 100

 Is Bristol County growing or shrinking?

-Are people moving to Bristol County?
+Are many people relocating to Bristol County?

 [08] Similar Counties by Size & Score